Icon representing Procure responsibly

 Go beyond minimum compliance targets in the Aboriginal Procurement Policy

-Social and environmental outcomes included in all procurement decisions
+Social and environmental outcomes are included in all relevant procurement decisions

 Our commitment to fair and ethical procurement is actioned through:

-• Our Transport Procurement Policy which includes social and environmental outcomes
+• our Transport Procurement Policy which incorporates social and environmental outcomes

-We support local and regional economies by setting up supply chain targets to address skill shortages and gaps.
-Collaboration with our delivery partners across various projects in construction means we are able to deliver jobs, skills and workforce diversity outcomes to meet targets aligned with the Industry Skills Legacy Program.
+We aim to enhance local and regional economies by setting supply chain targets to address skill gaps.
+Collaborating with our delivery partners to align with the Industry Skills Legacy Program, is resulting in improved jobs, skills and workforce diversity.

 Case studies and highlights